hoangvvo/gitflow-workflow-action/README.md

 - Autolabel `release` and `hotfix` according to the branch name.
 - If the PR is labelled `release` or `hotfix` and merged to `main`, it will create a release, merge back to `develop` branch, and trigger integrations.
 This is the process in Gitflow.

+Note: It does not handle the deployment process.
+That is for your team to implement separately.

 ### Integration: Post to Slack

 It is often that an anouncement is made to a Slack channel after a release.
 To do so, specify `SLACK_TOKEN` env and `slack` input.